-Mike previously represented the 18th District of Pennsylvania in the Unites States Congress for 14 terms serving the City of Pittsburgh and 53 suburban communities in Allegheny County.
+Michael previously represented the 18th District of Pennsylvania in the United States Congress for 14 terms serving the City of Pittsburgh and 53 suburban communities in Allegheny County.

-Mike served on the House Energy & Commerce Committee where he chaired the Communications and Technology subcommittee and was a senior member of the Energy subcommittee.
-Throughout his career, Doyle has worked extensively to address climate change through the development of energy efficient technologies and renewable energy sources.
+Michael served on the House Energy & Commerce Committee where he chaired the Communications and Technology subcommittee and was a senior member of the Energy subcommittee.
+Throughout his career, Michael has worked extensively to address climate change through the development of energy efficient technologies and renewable energy sources.

-As chair of Communications and Technology, Mike has worked to provide all Americans with reliable, affordable high-speed broadband internet service and to restore net neutrality.
+As chair of Communications and Technology, Michael has worked to provide all Americans with reliable, affordable high-speed broadband internet service and to restore net neutrality.

-Doyle co-founded and co-chaired the House Robotics Caucus to ensure that the United States remains globally competitive in the field of robotics.
-He was also one of the founders of the Distributed Generation Caucus which works to promote widespread adoption of decentralized power generation technology that is both fuel efficient and environmentally friendly.
-Mike has also served as a member of the House Hydrogen and Fuel Cell Caucus.
+Michael co-founded and co-chaired the House Robotics Caucus to ensure that the United States remains globally competitive in the field of robotics.
+He was also one of the founders of the Distributed Generation Caucus, which works to promote widespread adoption of decentralized power generation technology that is both fuel efficient and environmentally friendly.
+Michael has also served as a member of the House Hydrogen and Fuel Cell Caucus.